plaid/plaid-ruby/README.md

 | [`2018-05-22`][api-version-2018-05-22] (**latest**) | `6.x.x` |
 | `2017-03-08` | `5.x.x` |

-For information about what has changed between versions and how to update your integration, head to the [version changelog][version-changelog].
+For information about what has changed between versions and how to update your integration, head to the [version changelog](https://plaid.com/docs/api-upgrades/).

 ## Usage